ckan/ckan/doc/maintaining/cli.rst

 For example, to make a user called 'admin' into a sysadmin::

- ckan -c /path/to/ckan.ini --plugin=ckan sysadmin add admin
+ ckan -c /path/to/ckan.ini sysadmin add admin

 tracking: Update tracking statistics